LastAncientOne/Mathematics_for_Machine_Learning/README.md

 # Mathematics for Machine Learning and Deep Learning

 ##  Description:
-This tutorial provides an overview of Mathematics in Machine Learning and Deep Learning.
-It includes step-by-step explanations and examples of math problems in these fields.
-It aims to enhance your understanding of mathematics in relation to education for machine learning and deep learning. :symbols: :1234:
+This tutorial provides an overview of Mathematics in Machine Learning and Deep Learning, including step-by-step explanations and examples of math problems in these fields.
+Its aim is to enhance your understanding of mathematics in relation to machine learning and deep learning education. :symbols: :1234:

 <img src="Title_Math.PNG">